PolyPasswordHasher/PolyPasswordHasher/README.md

 PolyPassHash
 ============

-A Password hashing scheme that prevents cracking passwords individually.
+A Password hashing scheme that prevents an attacker from cracking passwords individually.